emersonrp/bindcontrol/README.md

 ## TODO

 * There are still some Homecoming-specific notions hard-coded into BindControl.
 I'm working on fixing these, but bug reports and other feedback from Rebirth players is very welcomed.
 * There are a number of places where bits of BindControl want to trigger changes in other far-flung bits, for instance, reworking some of the UI in response to changes in the Preferences Dialog.
 This is currently done haphazardly and in an ugly tightly-coupled fashion.
-The time will come when I buckle down and rewrite most of these cases using [pubsub](https://pypi.org/project/Pypubsub/) which I've mostly been avoiding just to keep from adding extra dependencies.
+I have started to detangle this using [pypubsub](https://pypi.org/project/Pypubsub/), but there's a lot of this still to do, and it's slow and hazardous work.
 * I hope to make every reasonable slash command available, typically via PowerBinder.
 What counts as a "reasonable slash command" is yet to be determined.
 Check [the SlashCommands.md file](SlashCommands.md) for the current status.
 * I have ideas for a few more BindWizards.
 Rolling those up from scratch is always a process, so they'll arrive whenever they do.
 * Access to MacOS for testing is via a VM several OS versions old.
 I don't want to buy an actual Mac just for this wee vanity project, so mileage may vary on how it acts in an actual recent Mac environment.